DENNIS GAUMOND BIO

 A deep interest in ethnic world music took Gaumond on a different journey and he formed a band called The Bhadra Collective, an 8-piece band with exotic instrumentation that played an innovative blend of world-beat styles.
 In 2007 he released Soon Come Shekinah, and toured the band across Ontario.

-Dennis Gaumond currently plays music in several contexts, electric, acoustic, original songs, chant, world/exotic, etc. Current projects include Euphoria (ecstatic dance music), with Gary Diggins and Jen Gillmor, Black Cat Bone (blues and beyond), with Jesse Turton and Tom Wolf and Purple Passionfruit (psychedelic dance party) with various musicians.
-Of current projects, Dennis is most excited the duo Jennis with Jen Gillmor.
+Dennis Gaumond currently plays music in several contexts, electric, acoustic, original songs, chant, world/exotic, etc. Current projects include Vibe Tribe (ecstatic dance music), with various musicians, Black Cat Bone (blues and beyond), with Tom Wolf, Fyl Bennett and Chris Dahmer, and the Costa Rican version of Black Cat Bone with David Bohn and Michael Fontaine Shellard.
+Of current projects, Dennis is most excited about Jennis with Jen Gillmor.
 The debut CD, The Current, was released on May 30, 2014.

 JEN GILLMOR BIO